FMPRoRHTTP, or, making Filemaker interface with Rails over HTTP

-I’ve been doing work on a couple projects integrating Rails with FMP over HTTP.
+I’ve been doing work on a couple projects integrating Rails with FileMaker Pro (FMP) over HTTP.
 There are a few different FMP features and plugins the FMP developers use to connect to Rails, none of which I truly grok.
 Notwithstanding my lack of FMP knowledge, I wanted to write-up what I expect from FMP as an HTTP client, and what I think would be neat to see.

 Never write a render_foo method again